shinchiro/mpv-winbuild-cmake/README.md

     is using a 4.8 series GCC by default.
 Feel free to contribute fixes for other environments.

--   You cannot use this cmake script on **MSYS2** due to various problems.
+-   Compiling on Cygwin / MSYS2 is supported, but it tends to be slower than compiling on Linux.

 ## Information about packages